Joining GMYS ...

 Above all, be expressive.
 Think of your audition as an interview.
 Know that you will have competition.
 You want to appear confident and knowledgeable, and you want to convince the conductors that you are just the right person for their orchestra!
 First impressions are important.
 Preparation should be thorough.
 Prove yourself technically and above all, be expressive!

 The health and safety of our community must come first.
 All GMYS programming is on hold for the moment.
 We will provide updates as soon as we are able.

-July 27, 2020 UPDATE: We are working to determine how and when to hold auditions for future programming.
-Rehearsal / performance programming has been postponed until at least 2021.
+April 2021 UPDATE: We are working to determine how and when to hold auditions for future programming.
+Rehearsal / performance programming has been postponed until it is safe to resume rehearsals.
 Read the full letter ->: